Erellu/ste-Matrix/README.md

  • Determinant, inverse, tranpose ,cofactormatrix, trace, mean, average.
  • Classic `fill`, `zeroes`, `ones`, `eye`, `randn` and `rand`.
- • Dynamic resizing (possibility to add, remove and inverst lines and / or columns)
+ • Dynamic resizing (possibility to add, remove and inverst lines and / or columns).
  • Fast reshaping (`O(1)`).

  • Possibility to directly print contents and size to `stdout`.